hyperledger/anoncreds-rs/wrappers/javascript/packages/anoncreds-shared/README.md

 import '@hyperledger/anoncreds-react-native'
 ```

-An alterative approach is to first try to require the Node.JS package, and otherwise require the React Native package:
+An alternative approach is to first try to require the Node.JS package, and otherwise require the React Native package:

 ```typescript
 try {